Compulsory School Uniform

 • PLAIN T-shirt

-• Shorts or tracksuit bottoms
+• PLAIN shorts or tracksuit bottoms

-• Plimsolls or trainers
+• Black or Plain non branded trainers (outdoor)

 When KS2 pupils attend swimming lessons, their kit should consist of: